jeffwang372/CS100-Final-Project/README.md

 * [Valgrind](https://valgrind.org/) - Memory leak detector
 * [CMake](https://cmake.org/) - Software for build automation, testing, packaging and installation of software

 This project will take in user task information such as title, date, time, duration, location, and priority.
 The organizer will also prompt the user for a description for each task they enter.
 This project will output tasks/events that can be further grouped into lists of tasks/events.
 The tasks can be displayed and organized by type, priority, or date/time.
-Tasks can also have subtasks.
 Tasks and task lists can also be removed when not needed anymore.

 The design patterns we will be using are: